Kioubit/ColorPing/README.md

 ## Setup
 Run and assign a /64 IPv6 subnet to the created interface named `canvas`.
-The program needs to run as root or with the `CAP_NET_ADMIN` capability
+The program needs to run as root or with the `CAP_NET_ADMIN` capability.

+Access the webpage where the canvas is displayed at: http://localhost:9090/

 ### Example
 ```